calendar42/C42-simple-cache/README.md

 C42.SimpleCache.invalidate("user_events");
 ```

-> Depending on the reason of the invalidation, different key will invalidate the same object.
+> Depending on the reason of the invalidation, different keys will invalidate the same object.

 ##### Example result

-In the example above is a common usage for this cache, so a `event` is invalidated when the event itself is updated:
+The example above is a common usage for this cache, so an `event` is invalidated when the event itself is updated:

 > the cache is invalidated using it's id: **Event_123**